36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Nandina Heavenly Bamboo

 Nandina grows moderately, showcasing red foliage and bright berries.
 This evergreen shrub adds texture and color to gardens.
-It thrives in sunny or shaded spots and adapts to most soils.
-Nandina is low-maintenance and drought-resistant, perfect for year-round beauty.
+It thrives in both sunny and shaded spots and adapts to most soil types.
+Nandina is a low-maintenance, drought-resistant plant, perfect for year-round beauty.

 25. Spirea